sreeram-venkitesh/sreeram-venkitesh.github.io/data/blog/devise.md

 end
 ```

 If you’ve done all this, you will have a very barebones Rails application that says “Hello world!”.
-You can confirm this by visiting [https://localhost:3000](https://localhost:3000) and verifying if your view file is being properly rendered.
+You can confirm this by visiting [https://localhost:3000](https://localhost:3000) and verifying that your view file is being properly rendered.

 ## Adding devise

-In your `Gemfile`, add the devise gem
+In your `Gemfile`, add the `devise` gem

 ```ruby
 gem 'devise'